Thank you for subscribing

 There are few birds that inspire such seasonal infamy as the Australian magpie.

-The good news is that most magpies aren’t as aggressive as their reputation suggests, and there are plenty of ways to protect yourself from the minority of swooping birds in your neighbourhood.
+The good news is that most magpies and other swooping birds aren’t as aggressive as their reputation suggests, and there are plenty of ways to stay safe.

 Why do magpies swoop?